 Carve straight lines of varying thicknesses.
 Learn to curve the lines, gently and abruptly.
 Is it easier to turn your tool or turn your block?
 Try making short marks, and perfect dots.
 Try changing the beginning and end of your lines to be blunt or tapered.
 What happens if you apply forward pressure with a big V gouge and then wiggle it quickly back and forth?
 Outline a square and try to carve out the inside of it as precisely as possible (you have four chances to nail that inside right angle).
 Carve thin parallel lines close together and far apart.
 Hold the lino away an arm's length.
 How do your marks resolve into tone and texture?
 Go ahead and draw a squiggly line in marker and carve the space around it so the squiggly line becomes the positive mark.
 You can also try stippling, linear halftones, fine hatching, pure line, pure shape.

-The type of mark most commonly associated with linocut is loose hatching and cross hatching (exhibit A).
+The type of mark most commonly associated with linocut is loose hatching and cross hatching .
 A really good example of this is the work of Kathe Kollwitz.
-She is a master of her medium and her subject matter, and the style is perfectly appropriate for devastating depictions of starving children and grieving mothers.
+She is a master of her medium (which is technically woodcut, but very similar) and her subject matter, and the style is perfectly appropriate for devastating depictions of starving children and grieving mothers.

 However, many other prints that use loose cross hatching do not manage it as successfully.
 It's almost as if the artists want to make gestural paintings, but a carving tool lacks the fluidity and immediacy of a brush.
 I also see a lot of prints that are very clearly a bunch of white marks on a black field—but without any grouping or resting space, the whole thing resolves into a grayish blob instead of a face, tree, or scene.
 This expressionist style is not one that I engage with in my own work, so this might also be a matter of personal preference.